Naval Station, Bremerton, WA

 (LimDu) Jul 1981- Aug 1982

-After each PHM was commissioned there was a time between boats when things were really quiet for a while.
-I only had to work half days and would spend noon time at the base bowling alley where they had half price mid day specials.
-(I bowled in two leagues then.)
+After each PHM was commissioned there was a time between boats when things were really quiet.
+I only had to work half days and I would spend noon time at the base bowling alley where they had half price mid day specials.
+(I bowled in two civilian leagues then.)
 One day I was asked if I was entering the entering try outs for the Navy NW Regional Championships.
 "How much is it?"
 I asked?
 "Well, you're on LimDu which means you are assigned to NavSta Bremerton, so it is free."
 Hmm.
 21 free games.
 Kind of a no brainier.
 I bowled my 21 free games and qualified to represent NavSta Bremerton in my division.
 They sent me TAD to the Bangor Bowling alley and even gave me per diem for food and drinks.
 Wow!

 Return to: